 Calculation Validation

 Validation of calculations may include an independent full model replication, independent sample calculations, process approximation, formula inspection, testing of interim calculations, and testing of results.
-In addition to the Model Developer’s calculation validation, the Model Owner will perform independent user acceptance testing for any software modifications required to implement the NAIC model.
+In addition to the Model Developer’s calculation validation, the Model Owner will perform user acceptance testing for any software modifications required to implement the NAIC model.

 Output Validation

 Output will be validated based on reports produced monthly along with the scenario sets (see Appendix A for sample reports).
+NAIC Staff will produce a “dashboard” included with the scenario statistics to compare the acceptance criteria and stylized facts, where relevant to monthly validation, to summarized scenario output.
+Thresholds and modifications to acceptance criteria for alternative starting environments will be considered as a “Day II” item after the initial implementation of the GOES.

+When the GOES is recalibrated (e.g. resulting from five-year recalibration), scenario sets under multiple, varied, starting environments will be produced.
+The resulting statistical packages will be created and shared publicly ahead of approval of the new calibration.

 An evaluation of the effectiveness of model testing procedures